jecfish/event-manager/README.md

 2. Replace Google sheet config in this project:
     - `id` is the google sheet id, extract from the google sheet url (e.g. https://docs.google.com/spreadsheets/d/<copy_this_sheet_id>/edit)
     - `apiKey` is the same as firebase api key
-3. When running in `localhost` first time, go to `signup` page, enter your email and password, and tick on all checkbox to create first admin user.
+3. When running project for first time, go to `signup` page, enter your email and password, and tick on all checkbox to create first admin user.
 4. Once created user, disabled `setupMode` in `src/environments/environment.ts` (Set to `false`).
 Enable setup mode is dangerous (when `setupMode` is enabled, user can select access rights during signup).
 5. Load attendee list by navigate to LOAD page.
 Refer to instruction in this google sheet `data` tab (https://docs.google.com/spreadsheets/d/10U15rDEBWaDacqGfZyS4AOvmmLxAGzwqynawuSB2jbw)
 6. Prepare a survey result google sheet for lucky draw entitlement.
 Refer to instruction in this google sheet `survey` tab (https://docs.google.com/spreadsheets/d/10U15rDEBWaDacqGfZyS4AOvmmLxAGzwqynawuSB2jbw)

+# Run the project

+1. Run `yarn` or `npm install` to install dependencies.
+2. Run `yarn start` or `npm start` to run the project in http://localhost:4200
+3. Run `yarn build --prod` or `npm run build --prod` to build project - artifact in `dist` folder
+4. Run `yarn deploy` or `npm run deploy` to deploy to firebase

 # Other info